 What about Amsterdam?
 It’s one of the greenest cities in Europe.
 Bus stations, billboards, and street lighting are all powered by solar energy.
 Even garbage trucks and river vessels operate by using electric power.
 Amsterdam is developing an open data platform – Amsterdam Smart City – that will unify city services, local enterprises and the community.
 One of the platform’s services, for example, helps low-mobility people move throughout the city.
 Another one warns fire-fighters if there are low-mobility people involved in emergency situations.
 The platform was developed by project teams and companies and is accessible via new apps and enhanced with new services.

-With all the economic growth and business activity, you might be surprised to learn there is a shortage of IT staff in the Netherlands – by about 40,000, according to estimates by Russoft, an association of IT companies based in Russia.
+With all the economic growth and business activity, you might be surprised to learn there is a shortage of IT staff in the Netherlands – by about 40,000.
 The Netherlands has become a center of gravity for IT staff and has attracted technology experts from all over the world to work here.

 What's really amazing is that, in spite of this shortage of IT staff, 96% of software development companies complete all projects with their own technical experts.
 And just 4% of their work is completed via outsourcing.

 The Netherlands supports small business growth and development.
 In fact there are many IT startups, including 1,100 operating in Amsterdam, that are developing advanced technologies.
 First Line Software has built a mobile service for one such IT startup, to facilitate remote medical consultations for people in Africa.
-This project unites software development experts from Africa, Western Europe and Russian.
+This project unites software development experts from Africa and Europe.

 The Netherlands also has effective policies in place to promote business, university and IT community interaction for knowledge-sharing of best practices and the usage of simple and usable program solutions to simplify tasks and processes.
 University projects are often aimed at implementing practical programs: the upgrade of a city environment, helping people in hot spots around the planet and other programs that improve quality of life.